infracost/docs/docs/getting_started.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 Infracost shows cloud cost estimates for Terraform.
-It lets DevOps, SRE and engineers see a cost breakdown and understand costs **before making changes**, either in the terminal or pull requests.
+It lets engineers see a cost breakdown and understand costs **before making changes**, either in the terminal, VS Code or pull requests.
 This provides your team with a safety net as people can discuss costs as part of the workflow.

-If you're upgrading from an older version, see the [v0.10 migration guide](/docs/guides/v0.10_migration/).

 ### 1. Install Infracost
 Get the latest Infracost release: